vespa-engine/documentation/documentation/tutorials/text-search-ml.md

     append_data(file, data)
 ```

 For each query, we first send a request to Vespa to get the relevant document associated with the query.
-If the relevant document is matched by the query, Vespa will return it and we will expand the number of documents associated with the query by sending a second request to Vespa, this time asking Vespa to return a number of random documents sampled from the set of documents that were matched by the query.
+If the relevant document is matched by the query, Vespa will return it and we will expand the number of documents associated with the query by sending a second request to Vespa.
+The second request asks Vespa to return a number of random documents sampled from the set of documents that were matched by the query.
 We then parse the hits returned by Vespa and organize the data into a tabular form containing the rank features and the binary variable indicating if the query-document pair is relevant or not.

-We are only interested in collecting documents that are matched by the query because those are the documents that would be presented to the first-phase model.
+We are only interested in collecting documents that are matched by the query because those are the documents that would be presented to the first-phase model in a production environment.
 This means that we will likely leave some queries that contain information about relevant documents out of the collected dataset but it will create a dataset that are closer to our stated goal.
+In other words, the dataset we collect is conditional on our match criteria.

 ### Get relevant hit